QubesOS/qubes-app-linux-split-gpg2/README.md

 Similar to a smartcard, split-gpg2 only tries to protect the private key.
 For advanced usages, consider if a specialized RPC service would be better.
 It could do things like checking what data is singed, detailed logging, exposing the encrypted content only to a VM without network, etc.

+Using split-gpg2 as the "backend" for split-gpg1 is known to work.

 ## Allow key generation